 He might tell you that it’s nothing untoward.
 If this is the case, give him a drink as he’s just saved you a serious amount of aggravation.

-does seem serious (lots of cracks on the ceiling below for instance) he won’t know whythere’s a problem until he does a fair bit of exploration.
+If he says it does seem serious (lots of cracks on the ceiling below for instance) he won’t know whythere’s a problem until he does a fair bit of exploration.
 At this point you are going to need to either clear the room below and loose the ceiling or clear the bedroom and have the floor up.

 If the joists are too shallow, putting more in won’t cure the problem, you need a new deeper floor (that’s the ceiling below definitely gone then).